 Palisades Tahoe commits to continuing to educate our guests and our employees about why we changed our name and how we can be respectful stewards of this land.
 Some methods of education will include:

 - Increased land acknowledgments on signage throughout the resort.
-We will also have a land acknowledgment on this year’s trail map.
+We added a land acknowledgment on this past year’s trail map.

 - A dedicated piece of employee orientation to discuss our relationship with the Washoe Tribe and how we can all take part in this friendship.